BED-3052 Internationalisation and negotiations - 10 ECTS

 - The candidate has an advanced understanding of different research methods that are used within the research fields of internationalisation and negotiations.

 - The candidate is capable of carrying out a small research project under supervision, and in accordance with National Committees' Research Ethics.

 - The candidate is capable of analysing relevant problems that are of interest to professionals in business and researchers.

 - Based on the knowledge and skills acquired in the course, the candidate is capable to carry out advanced work tasks and projects in new areas.

 - The candidate is capable of communicating extensive work carried out independently, and is master of the disciplines' forms of expressions.

-The course is offered as an ordinary course at the university campus.
+In the autumn 2015, the course is offered as an ordinary course at the university campus.
 It is required that the students are present at campus because the course requires that the students take part in course activities that are compulsory, including a group assignment.
 The teaching will consist of lectures, group work, presentations, discussions and negotiations.
 Each group will present the results of the group assignment.
 Each member of the group will take part in the presentation.

 The schedule (timeplan) BED - 3052 offers information about where and when lectures, presentations, supervision and negotiations will find place.

 The teaching plan will be made available in Fronter just before the start of the semester.

 The student is responsible to ensure that he/she gets the information given during the lectures, and which is not given in the schedule, teaching plan, in Fronter or in the required course readings.